 Good for: Medium or larger pups.
 The sizes run from 34 to 48 inches long.
 Pet parents who have to carry the crate or load it into the car will love the lightweight construction and sturdy handles.

+Looking for a solution for your smaller pups?
+No problem.
 We love the Diggs Revol Dog Crate for smaller pups.
 It’s made of sturdy, high-grade aluminum.
 The crate is also collapsable, so it’s easy to stash in the car or hotel room when you’re not using it.